BryceCanyonCounty/bcc-farming/README.md

 - Allows you to create as many crops to plant for your RedM server as you want!
 - Easy to translate via the Language files!
 - Ability to individually job lock plants!
-- Must have a "Planting tool" to be able to plant the crop!
+- Option to require a "Planting tool" to be able to plant the crop!
 (Tool is set for each plant individually in the config.lua)
-- Super easy to configure everything via the config.lua!
+- Super easy to configure everything via the config files!
 - You have to water crops using a bucket in the config!
 - Watering a crop removes the full bucket, and adds an empty one!
 - Option in config to have blips on plants!